Because the Night: Garbage and Screaming Females version

 "Because the Night" was pressed to a "Coke bottle-green" 10-inch vinyl and backed with "Love Like Suicide" and a fan remix of the album's opening track "Automatic Systematic Habit".
 An original Garbage song, "Love Like Suicide" had been previously released as a bonus track exclusive to the Japan pressing of Not Your Kind of People.
 Manson explained the song's inclusion to MySpace: "We're releasing it now because we wanted to give a nice gift for the fans."
 The remix of "Automatic..." was produced by Garbage fan Konstantin Khazev and won first prize in an amateur remix competition held through the Beatport website in 2012.
 The RSD package was limited to 5,000 units, with the sleeve artwork created by Marissa Paternoster.

 The release of "Because the Night" in the United Kingdom was delayed due to problems with the record's distributor.
 The band made a statement via social media the evening before Record Store Day: "We are so pissed off and disappointed about this.
 And so sad that on Record Store Day in the UK our little jewel will not be available for sale."
 The UK release of "Because the Night" was rescheduled to May 13, 2013.
 The single debuted at number 100 on the Physical Singles chart, before shooting up to number 4 the following week.

 On May 7, 2013, Garbage issued a digital single of "Because the Night" in the United States, which was followed a week later by an international digital release.

-"Because the Night" would later be included on the deluxe edition bonus disc of Garbage's seventh album, No Gods No Masters and Screaming Females compilation album Singles Too.
+"Because the Night" was later included on the deluxe edition bonus disc of Garbage's seventh album, No Gods No Masters and Screaming Females' compilation album Singles Too.